Chatfield College

 Private Catholic college in Ohio, U.S.

 Chatfield College was a private Catholic college in St. Martin and Cincinnati, Ohio, United States.
 Chatfield was founded by the Ursulines of Brown County in 1971.
 Chatfield offered the Associate of Arts and Associate of Applied Science degrees.
 The college was accredited by the Higher Learning Commission.

+The Chatfield Edge

 Chatfield College ceased operations as a college in January 2023.
-It transitioned into a non-profit organization (called the Chatfield Edge) designed to support non-traditional and first-generation college students in Southwest Ohio.
+It transitioned into a non-profit organization called The Chatfield Edge, designed to support non-traditional and first-generation college students in Southwest Ohio.
+It is a member of the Strategic Ohio Council for Higher Education (SOCHE).